mumbleskates/bilrost/README.md

 (*The main area of potential incompatibility is with the representation of signaling vs. quiet NaN floating point values; see `f64::to_bits()`.)

-#### Expedient vs. Distinguished Encoding

-It is possible to derive an extended trait, `DistinguishedMessage`, which provides a distinguished decoding mode.
-Decoding in distinguished mode comes with an additional guarantee that the resulting message value will re-encode to the exact same sequence of bytes, and that *every* different sequence of bytes will either decode to a different value or fail to decode.
-Formally, values of the message type are *bijective* to a subset of all byte strings, and all other byte strings are considered invalid and will err when decoded (in distinguished mode).

-Normal ("expedient") decoding may accept other byte strings as valid encodings, such as encodings that contain unknown fields or non-canonically encoded values.
-Most of the time, this is what is desired.

 ## FAQ